 Application for Graduation

-Upon recommendation of the faculty and with the approval of the Board of Trustees, the degree of Bachelor of Biblical Studies is conferred upon students who have met the following requirements for graduation:
+Upon recommendation of the faculty and with the approval of the Board of Trustees, the degree of Bachelor of Biblical Studies or Associate of Biblical Studies is conferred upon students who have met the following requirements for graduation:

 The commencement ceremony is held each May.
 Eligibility to participate in Commencement is limited to those who have completed all degree requirements.
 Graduation (i.e. conferral of degree) occurs only upon fulfillment of all degree requirements and is dated at the end of the term in which the final degree requirements are completed.